EPCCed/SiMLInt/docs/docker-images.md

 # SiMLInt Docker Images

-Containerised version of SiMLInt have been built for [CPU](https://github.com/EPCCed/SiMLInt/pkgs/container/simlint) and [GPU](https://github.com/EPCCed/SiMLInt/pkgs/container/simlint-gpu).
+Containerised version of SiMLInt have been built for [CPU](https://github.com/EPCCed/SiMLInt/pkgs/container/simlint) (7.6 GB) and [GPU](https://github.com/EPCCed/SiMLInt/pkgs/container/simlint-gpu) (17.1 GB).

 The CPU image can be used to run simulations with and without LC, and to produce ground-truth data.
 The GPU image can be used to train ML models.